in-toto/in-toto/demo/README.md

 ### Define software supply chain layout (Alice)
 First, we will need to define the software supply chain layout.
 To simplify this process, we provide a script that generates a simple layout for the purpose of the demo.

-In this software supply chain layout, we have Alice, who is the project owner that creates the layout, Bob, who uses `vi` to create a Python program `foo.py`, and Carl, who uses `tar` to package up `foo.py` into a tarball which together with the in-toto metadata composes the final product that will eventually be installed and verified by the end user.
+In this software supply chain layout, we have Alice, who is the project owner that creates the layout, Bob, who clones the project's repo and performs some pre-packaging editing (update version number), and Carl, who uses `tar` to package the project sources into a tarball, which together with the in-toto metadata composes the final product that will eventually be installed and verified by the end user.